Best daily deals

 Negatives

 Anyone looking for the best of the best should look no further than the Sony WH-1000XM5.
 This is one of the best headsets you can buy, and the WH-1000XM5 improves upon its predecessors in many ways but retains Bluetooth multipoint.
 This headset features top-tier active noise canceling, an enjoyable sound profile, and a stellar microphone.
-At $399 USD, it’s certainly expensive.
+At $399, it’s certainly expensive.
 If you’re tight on cash, you should probably look elsewhere.

 The WH-1000XM5 has extremely effective low-end noise canceling capabilities.
 It also happens to have some of the best noise-suppressing microphones you’ll find in a pair of headphones, making wind and street sounds nearly inaudible when you’re on a phone call.
 It also has a long battery life of 31 hours and 53 minutes with ANC on in our standardized battery testing.
 This headset will take you from your morning routine to your commute to work and all the way back, easily switching between your devices using Bluetooth multipoint.